 For example, if you are mostly concerned about advertisers tracking what you do online, you can leave the VPN running on your computer or phone during all of that data usage activity.
 The extra usage on your Internet plan might be minimal if all you are doing is visiting sites and researching products or checking on the news of the day.

-That might not be why most people use a VPN - it’s more common to want to access large movie files, data stores, audio files, and photo libraries.
+That might not be why most people use a VPN – it’s more common to want to access blocked streaming content and torrenting sites.
 If you know you need to use a VPN, it is helpful to calculate the amount of data transfers you do per day that might impact your Internet usage.
-It might even make sense to track the usage -- say you download two or three files in a week.
+It might even make sense to track the usage – say you download two or three files in a week.
 You can add the 10-15% extra transfer amount and keep tabs on your total for the week.

 That’s the main benefit of a VPN - you have a choice of when to use it, when to disable it, and when to do a combination of both for all your Internet travels.